SuperIlu/DOStodon/README.md

 - Lots of small internal optimizations, especially text rendering

 ## 6. jan 2023
-- New, experimental word wrapping algorith with support for coloring hastags and handles
+- New, experimental word wrapping algorithm with support for coloring hashtags and handles

 ## 1. jan 2023
 - Reworked the "login" section in the README